Embird Embroidery Software

 1. Select menu "Insert > Font Engine Text"

-4 - Double click icon of the symbol to add it to "Text" line (2 in Picture No. 2).
+4 - Double-click the icon of the symbol to add it to the "Text" line (2 in Picture No. 2).

 2. Insert clipart as BW image

-6 - Background image is inserted into Editor (Picture No. 3).
+6 - The background image is inserted into the Editor (Picture No. 3).

 3. Background image is inserted into Editor

-7 - Change the colors of the background image by selecting "Image > Colors > Redye" menu (Picture no. 4).
+7 - Change the colors of the background image by selecting the "Image > Colors > Redye" menu (Picture No. 4).

 4. Change the image colors

-8 - Repeat last command several times using its shortcut "Shift+Enter" until you obtain random suitable colors (Picture no. 5).
+8 - Repeat the last command several times using its shortcut "Shift+Enter" until you obtain random suitable colors (Picture No. 5).

 5. Image with new colors

-9 - Select menu "Image > [Clipart] Convert to Stitches" (Picture No. 6).
-In the dialog boxes which appear on the screen specify "Transparent" background, "Jumps" as connection between color areas and "Fill > Plain Fill > Fill 1" pattern type.
+9 - Select the menu "Image > [Clipart] Convert to Stitches" (Picture No. 6).
+In the dialog boxes that appear on the screen, specify "Transparent" background, "Jumps" as the connection between color areas, and "Fill > Plain Fill > Fill 1" as the pattern type.

 6. Select menu "Image > [Clipart] Convert to Stitches"

-10 - After a short while a new design will be inserted to Editor (Picture No. 7).
+10 - After a short while, a new design will be inserted into the Editor (Picture No. 7).

 7. Image converted to embroidery design